 To ensure firms are effectively governed and able to deal with their customers fairly, only individuals with the appropriate skills, capabilities and behaviours should be appointed to these positions.

 Firms must have balanced and effective boards, with a competent executive team, so we consider any appointment in this light.

 We assess applicants for key positions to make sure they are up to the job and that they carry out their role effectively.
-We will continue to take a risk-based approach to approving individuals who perform controlled functions.
+We will continue to take a risk-based approach to approving individuals who perform senior management functions (SMFs).

-For significant influence functions (SIF) in higher-impact firms, we will interview where appropriate.
+For SMFs in higher-impact firms, we will interview where appropriate.
 Applicants do not have to sit a formal exam, but we do expect them to be able to demonstrate experience, competence and knowledge in the function that they apply for.

 For dual-regulated firms, the PRA leads on looking at approval applications for PRA-designated SIFs, but they need our consent first.
 If we do not give this, the PRA has to refuse the application.

 If we and the PRA request an interview, we will try to coordinate a single, joint interview - however both organisations can hold interviews on their own, as long as the other party is informed and satisfied.

 Evidence we need to see

 Your firm should demonstrate that it has a robust recruitment process in place and to carry out the appropriate level of due diligence on all its candidates.
 However, when applying for an SMF, you should consider providing the following supporting information when asked:

 - organisation chart